Gas Industry

 Safety

-To ensure safety, gas installations must not leak gas, have sufficient oxygen to allow for complete combustion, have the capacity to prevent the depletion of oxygen thus threatening sustenance of life and appliances that operate safely and efficiently.
+To ensure safety gas installations must not leak gas, have sufficient oxygen to allow for complete combustion, have the capacity to prevent the depletion of oxygen thus threatening sustenance of life and appliances that operate safely and efficiently.

 Appliances

 Gas appliances have to be safe, but it is not possible to tell by observation if an appliance is actually safe.
 Extensive testing is required to establish safety.
 These tests have to be carried out by competent laboratories to the required standards.
 There has to be assurance that the products sold are the same as that tested.
-Regulators throughout Australia approve appliances before sale usually by recognizing the certification process.
+Regulators throughout Australia approve appliances before sale usually by recognising the certification process.

 In Australia, you can tell if an appliance is approved by looking for a label, which will include the gas mark.

 To ensure comprehensive knowledge and compliance with the standards only competent people can install gas work.
-This is achieved by licensing only gas fitters (those who do gas work) who have been successfully trained to competency standards; and by maintaining a discipline system to ensure that only those who are competent can continue to practice gas fitting.
+This is achieved by licensing only gasfitters (those who do gas work) who have been successfully trained to competency standards and by maintaining a discipline system to ensure that only those who are competent can continue to practice gasfitting.